Excel Consolidate Function

 Like this, we can use excel Consolidate function to consolidate the data from different worksheets.

 This has been a guide to Consolidate in Excel.
-Here we discuss how to use consolidate function in excel to consolidate data from different worksheets along with examples & explanations.
+Here we discuss how to use consolidate function to consolidate data from different worksheets along with examples & downloadable excel template.
 You can learn more about excel from the following articles –